You are here

 Our faculty is committed to furthering theoretical understanding, but in such a way that new knowledge can be used.
-The true measure of scholarly work is its impact on the lives to those who are not scholars, in its applicability to situations, difficulties, and opportunities encountered by teachers, students, and families every day.
+The true measure of scholarly work is its impact on the lives of those who are not scholars, in its applicability to situations, difficulties, and opportunities encountered by teachers, students, and families every day.
 POLS is concerned with teacher education and educational leadership, as well as with the training of professionals who develop and disseminate knowledge – educational researchers, consultants, and practitioners, and those who teach in higher education.
-We also prepare professional psychologists for work in prevention, teaching, research, remediation, counseling, and consulting.
+We also prepare professional psychologists for work in prevention, teaching, research, remediation, counseling and consulting.

-The POLS department supports an interdisciplinary approach to teaching and scholarship.
+The POLS Department supports an interdisciplinary approach to teaching and scholarship.
 Program areas include:

 If you have additional questions about programs or curriculum in the Department of Policy, Organizational, and Leadership Studies, please contact:

-Professor of Adult & Organizational Development and Department Chairperson
+Professor of Practice and Department Chairperson

 Office: Ritter Hall Rm.
 341 | Phone: 215-204-6795